-The main day-case chemotherapy unit is located on the 1st floor of Bexley wing at St James’s.
+The main day-case treatment unit is located on the 1st floor of Bexley wing at St James’s.
 We also have a small unit at Wharfedale hospital, which is open on Thursdays.
-Follow this link for more information about day-case chemotherapy at Wharfedale.
+View more information about day-case chemotherapy at Wharfedale.

-The aim of the Chemotherapy Day Unit at St James’s (you may hear it called J80) is to make your time with us as comfortable and relaxed as possible while receiving your chemotherapy.
+The aim of the Chemotherapy Day Unit at St James’s (you may hear it called J80) is to make your time with us as comfortable and relaxed as possible while receiving your treatment.

 Arrival and check-in

-We are open Monday to Friday 07.30 to 19.30 pm, Sunday 8m to 4pm.
+We are open Monday to Saturday 07.30 am to 19.30 pm, Sunday 8m to 4pm.
 We are located on Level 1 in the Bexley Wing at St James’s.

 On the day of your treatment please report to reception in the Day Unit at your appointment time.
 Relatives or friends are welcome to come with you.
 As space is restricted, please limit this to one or two people.
 You can bring your own books or magazines or battery operated entertainment devices if you wish, but these must not be audible to other patients.
-There is currently no wifi access to the internet available which is free for internal browsing.
+There is wifi access to the internet available which is free for internal browsing.
 For streaming the wifi has a charge which varies according to the amount of data required and the length of time.

 Please try to wear clothes with short sleeves or with sleeves that can be pushed up.
-We need to be able to see easily the site where the drip is put in, which is attached to an infusion.
+We need to be able to see easily the site where the cannula (tube into your vein) is put in, which is attached to an infusion.
 If you have a PICC, Hickman or Port device insitu please wear clothes that allow access for connecting the infusion.

 You will be asked to have a seat in the waiting area.
 Magazines and cold drinks are available in reception for your comfort.
 The receptionist will inform your nurse of your arrival.

 Prior to your treatment commencing your blood tests will have been checked by your doctor/pharmacist to ensure they are at the levels required.
 It is important that you don’t receive treatment if your blood tests are not in the safe range as further treatment may make you at risk of infection or complications.
 Occasionally, it is necessary to take more blood samples on the day of treatment.
 Please don’t be alarmed if this happens, we will explain why at the time.
 It is quite usual for treatment to proceed after additional blood samples have been taken.

 When your treatment is ready you will be taken through to the treatment delivery area.
 It is divided into four different areas called A,B,C &D. You will be introduced in the team of nurses in A for example who will be looking after you that day.

 If at any time you have any questions/queries, please ask any member of staff.
 If they cannot answer they will find someone that can.

-Most patients prefer to have their treatment sat in comfortable reclining chairs, but for those that prefer or need one, beds are available.
+Patients have their treatment sat in comfortable reclining chairs.
+For those that need one, beds are available.
 Please inform your nurse of any specific requirements you have, we will try our best to meet them.

 For safety reasons, your nurse will check your details of name, address, date of birth and allergy status before and during your treatment every time we start a new medication.
 This is to ensure we have the correct patient, the correct treatment chart and the correct medication.
 We will place a name band on your wrist, as well.
 If you have an allergy your name band will be in red.

-If you are having intravenous treatment (known as a drip), we will insert the cannula, which is a small tube that attaches to the drip, into your hand or forearm.
-If you have central venous access device (common types being Hickman or PICC lines) it will be used for the treatment.
+If you are having intravenous treatment (known as a drip), we will insert the cannula, which is a small that attaches to the drip that is inserted into your forearm/hand.
+If you have central venous access device (common types being Hickman PICC lines, or Portacath) this will be used for treatment.

 The type and complexity of your treatment determines the length of time you will be with us.
 It can range from as little as 30 minutes up to 12 hours.
 Many treatments are an hour or two long.